How to Properly Track Your Fitness Progress

 If you have been around here for awhile, you know that Meal Prep on Fleek is a website for those who have a goal to be in better shape-inside and out.
 For most of us, that includes a fitness program.
-Though there are different reasons, there is one thing that we are betting we all have in common:
+Though there are different reasons for wanting to be in better shape, there is one thing that we probably all have in common:

 We all hate to waste time, and we all want to see progress in whatever we endeavor.

-So, you may be asking yourself, why should you track your progress?
+So, you may be asking yourself, why should you track your fitness progress?

 Reason #2– You should track your progress so that you have a record of what you have done.
 You can adjust things if you find something amiss in your efforts to accomplish the goal that you have set for yourself.
 (Note: If you have not set a goal, do that first!!)